 The Trane S9V2-VS gas furnace includes our patented Vortica II blower and a heavy steel insulated cabinet to help it run quietly.
 The S9V2-VS is also Energy Star Qualified with an AFUE rating of 97% — making it a great combination of energy efficiency and quiet operation.

-We’ve identified the Trane XB90 gas furnace as our best value furnace because it checks all the boxes for efficiency and quality at a more affordable price point.
-With a 92% AFUE rating, the XB90 qualifies as a “high efficiency” furnace.
+We’ve identified the Trane S9X1 gas furnace as our best value furnace because it checks all the boxes for efficiency and quality at a more affordable price point.
+With an AFUE rating of up to 96%, the S9X1 qualifies as a “high efficiency” furnace.
 So if you’re replacing an older, standard or lower rated unit, you can still see noticeable energy savings.

 One last thing